mopidy/mopidy-pandora/README.rst

   latest lists are always retrieved from Pandora.
 It should not be necessary to fiddle with this unless you want Mopidy-Pandora to immediately detect changes to your Pandora user profile that are made in other players.

-**EXPERIMENTAL EVENT HANDLING IMPLEMENTATION:** apply Pandora ratings or perform other actions on the track that is currently playing using the standard pause/play/previous/next buttons.
+It is also possible to apply Pandora ratings and perform other actions on the currently playing track using the standard pause/play/previous/next buttons.

 - ``pandora/event_support_enabled``: setting this to ``false`` will disable all event triggers entirely.
 - ``pandora/double_click_interval``: successive button clicks that occur within this interval (in seconds) will